2009 Korea National League

 The 2009 Korea National League was the seventh season of the Korea National League.
-It was divided in two stages, and the top two clubs of the overall table qualified for the championship playoffs in addition to the winners of each stage.
+The league was divided into two stages, and the top two clubs of the overall table qualified for the championship playoffs in addition to the winners of each stage.
 The first stage began on 11 April, and ended on 11 July.
 The second stage started on 21 August, and ended on 22 November.